Bhikkhu Pāsādika

-Bhikkhu Pāsādika (secular name: Eckhard Bangert), born August 17, 1939 at Bad Arolsen in Hesse, is a German indologist and a Buddhist monk.
+Bhikkhu Pāsādika (secular name: Eckhard Bangert; born August 17, 1939) is a German indologist and a Buddhist monk.
 His Dharma or religious name Pāsādika is a Pali word meaning "amiable".

 He entered the Buddhist order of the Theravāda tradition (Old School) in Thailand in 1960.
 He has been a member of the Buddhist Research Institute Linh-Son at Joinville-le-Pont (Paris) since 1978.

 In October 2016, he became President of the Linh Son Buddhist Academy in Vitry-sur-Seine, France.
-Since October 2019 he lives permanently at this academy.

-Biography

-He speaks German, English, French and Thai, and studied Sanskrit, Pāli, Hindi, Chinese, Tibetan and Japanese.
-He received his academic education in India (Nālandā Pāli Institute in the early 1960s (M.A. from Magadh University in 1964), Punjabi University Patiala in the early 1970s (Ph.D. from Punjabi University in 1974)).
-From 1975-77 he was reader at Punjabi University Patiala, teaching Pāli and German.
+In september 2022, he became Rector of The Frankfurt Buddhist Academy in Germany, and directs with President Tampalawela Dhammaratana the cultural and religious activities of this academy.

+Early life and education

+Bhikkhu Pāsādika was born on 17 August 1939 in Arolsen, within the Free State of Prussia, Nazi Germany.

+In 1964, he received a Master of Arts from Magadh University and a Ph.D. in 1974 from Punjabi University, India.

+Career

+From 1975–1977, he was reader at Punjabi University Patiala, where he taught Pāli and German.

 He edited the quarterly Linh-Són - publication d'études bouddhologiques at Joinville-le-Pont from 1978-82.
 Then, until 1993, he participated in the project Sanskrit Dictionary of the Buddhist Texts from the Turfan Finds of the Commission of Buddhist Studies, Academy of Sciences, Göttingen.
 From 1995-2007 he was hon. professor, Dept. of Indology and Tibetology of Philipp's University Marburg, teaching Pāli, Sanskrit, classical Tibetan and Buddhist Chinese.
 Additionally, he was in charge of the chair of Indology at Würzburg University (1996-2000).
 He also was visiting professor at Ruhr University Bochum (2000, 2002).
 He has been specializing in early Mahāyāna literature and Śrāvakayānist Nikāya-Āgama comparative studies.